blueSparrow2000/GOEC/README.md

 # GOEC
-The Game of Escaping Cave STABLE-VERSION is now released!
+The Game of Escaping Cave (GOEC) STABLE-VERSION  is now released!

-My first working text based adventure!
+Solo cave escape adventure.

 The goal of this game is, of course, to escape the cave!